 During my project, I will collect data about leaf morphology and epidermal anatomy for all genera and most species of the extant cycadales, and reevaluate the morphology of the main cycad fossil leaves.
 I will make use of advance microscopical techniques, and analyze the data in a phylogenetic and morphospace framework.
 This will help to resolve the relationships between extant and fossil cycads, and to understand the patterns of evolution of this group through time.

-M. Coiro, C. Pott (2017) Eobowenia gen.nov. from the Early Cretaceous of Patagonia underlines morphological stasis and niche conservatism in the evolutionary history of Bowenia , BMC Evolutionary Biology, 17 (1): 97.
+M. Coiro, C. Pott (2017) Eobowenia gen. nov. from the Early Cretaceous of Patagonia: indication for an early divergence of Bowenia? , BMC Evolutionary Biology, 17 (1): 97.